Enhanced oil recovery: Methods

+In 2017, there were 374 EOR projects worldwide.
+Of these, 44% were CO2-EOR, 12% were other gas injection EOR, 32% were thermal EOR, 9% were chemical EOR, and 2% were other EOR methods.

+Injection of CO2 or other gases

 Gas injection or miscible flooding is presently the most-commonly used approach in enhanced oil recovery.
 Miscible flooding is a general term for injection processes that introduce miscible gases into the reservoir.
 A miscible displacement process maintains reservoir pressure and improves oil displacement because the interfacial tension between oil and gas is reduced.
 This refers to removing the interface between the two interacting fluids.
 This allows for total displacement efficiency.

 Gases used include CO2, natural gas or nitrogen.
 The fluid most commonly used for miscible displacement is carbon dioxide because it reduces the oil viscosity and is less expensive than liquefied petroleum gas.
 Oil displacement by carbon dioxide injection relies on the phase behavior of the mixtures of that gas and the crude, which are strongly dependent on reservoir temperature, pressure and crude oil composition.

+Using CO2 for enhanced oil recovery was first investigated and patented in 1952.
+The process was first commercially attempted in 1977 in Scurry County, Texas.
+Since then, the process has become extensively used in the Permian basin region of the US and is now more recently is being pursued in many different states.
+It is now being more actively pursued in China and throughout the rest of the world.

+Most CO2 injected in CO2-EOR projects comes from naturally occurring underground CO2 deposits.
+Some CO2 used in EOR is captured from industrial facilities such as natural gas processing plants, using carbon capture technology.